-Our analysis comports with ethical rules in other jurisdictions^{4/} and with a Los Angeles County Bar opinion.
+Our analysis comports with ethical rules in other jurisdictions^{5/} and with a Los Angeles County Bar Association ethics opinion.
 Los Angeles County Bar Association Formal Opn.
 No. 260 (1959).
-In that opinion, the Los Angeles County Professional Responsibility and Ethics Committee addressed a hypothetical situation of an assemblyman engaged in private practice who had printed his law firm address and telephone number on letterhead intended for his official use.
-Although that opinion interpreted now-superseded and more restrictive rules that banned attorney advertising altogether, and which predated landmark United States Supreme Court precedent restricting state power to prohibit legal advertising,^{5/} the Los Angeles opinion's reasoning is still persuasive to us on the points we now address.
+In that opinion, the Los Angeles County Bar Association Professional Responsibility and Ethics Committee addressed a hypothetical situation of an assemblyman engaged in private practice who had printed his law firm address and telephone number on letterhead intended for his official use.
+Although that opinion interpreted now-superseded and more restrictive rules that banned attorney advertising altogether, and which predated landmark United States Supreme Court precedent restricting state power to prohibit legal advertising,^{6/} the Los Angeles opinion's reasoning is still persuasive to us on the points we now address.
 The Los Angeles committee wrote that the assemblyman's "status as a lawyer has no connection with his official position as an assemblyman, nor with official business."
 Thus, the Los Angeles Committee concluded that the assemblyman could not list his private law firm information on his official stationery.
-Likewise, Smith's use of the designation, "Member of the City Council," on her firm's stationery is misleading because that designation could confuse the public.^{6/}
+Likewise, Smith's use of the designation, "Member of the City Council," on her firm's stationery is misleading because that designation would likely confuse the public.^{7/}

-C. Use of a Governmental Title After Completion of Service
+III.
+Use of a Governmental Title After Completion of Service

-The fact situation involves the use by Richard Jones, a former State Senator, of his government title after completion of his government service.
+This fact situation involves the use of a government title as part of a firm name by Richard Jones, a former State Senator.